Towards a spatial coexistence theory for species rich communities

 The link to the microscopic scale of individual plants allows us to integrate ecological detail in unprecedented ways while keeping the theory tractable.

-Such a comprehensive and highly integrated research endeavour can only be tackled within the framework of a large project and will be a groundbreaking advance at this final frontier of ecological research.
+Such a comprehensive and highly integrated research endeavour can only be tackled within the framework of a large project and will represent a groundbreaking advance at this final frontier of ecological research.

 Expected Outcomes